LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/EXTERNAL_PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 10.
 When got from SyncP,

+SDL must

-SDL must forward OnSystemRequest(request_type=PROPRIETARY, url, appID) with encrypted PTS snapshot as a hybrid data to mobile application with `appID` value.
+forward OnSystemRequest(request_type=PROPRIETARY, url, timeout, appID) with encrypted PTS snapshot as a hybrid data to mobile application with `appID` value.
 `fileType` must be assigned as "JSON" in mobile app notification.

+Note1: In case OnSystemRequest() is sent with "default appID" number, SDL must forward the notification with encrypted PTS snapshot as a hybrid data to connected mobile application `appID`
-Note: SDL resends the `url` parameter to mobile app via OnSystemRequest only in case it receives `url` parameter within BasicCommunication.OnSystemRequest from SyncPManager (HMI_API).
+Note2: SDL resends the `url` parameter to mobile app via OnSystemRequest only in case it receives `url` parameter within BasicCommunication.OnSystemRequest from SyncPManager (HMI_API).
 If SyncP doesn't send any URLs to SDL, it is supposed that mobile application will sent Policy Table Update data back to SDL.

 HMI Note1: It's HMI responsibility to encrypt PTS file and provide it to SDL via OnSystemRequest (HMI API `fileName` parameter).